 Mike earned the B.A. degree in Economics and Mathematics from the University of Puget Sound and the M.S. and Ph.D. degrees in Economics from Purdue University.

 - Money, Taste & Wine: It’s Complicated!
 (Rowman & Littlefield, August 2015).

-- Extreme Wine: Searching the World for the Best, the Worst,. the Outrageously Cheap, the Insanely Overpriced and the Undiscovered.
-(Rowman & Littlefield, October 2013).
+- Extreme Wine: Searching the World for the Best, the Worst, the Outrageously Cheap, the Insanely Overpriced and the Undiscovered.
+(Rowman & Littlefield, 2013, paperback 2015).

 - Wine Wars: The Curse of the Blue Nun, the Miracle of Two Buck Chuck and the Revenge of the Terroirists.
 (Rowman & Littlefield, 2011, paperback 2012).